The Railroad Section:

 If you encounter a crossing that is blocked by a non-moving train for a period of more than 20 minutes, or if there is an emergency, call the toll-free emergency number posted at the crossing.
 Look for the Department of Transportation (DOT) number on the sign and be sure to include that when you call.
-Examples of railroad signs are available here.
+Here are some on-line examples of railroad signs.

 If you own property adjacent to a railroad track and have livestock on the property, please see OAC Rule 165:32-1-10 for criteria to obtain a lawful fence.
 You must first notify the appropriate railroad of the need for a lawful fence before applying with the Commission for assistance.
-The Application for Lawful Fence is available here.
+The Application for Lawful Fence is available on this site.

 Railroad crossing rules can be found in Chapter 32 of the Commission’s Rules.

-To read the final report of the Oklahoma Railroad Grade Crossing Safety Task Force (1998), which was charged with reviewing and developing recommendations for improving highway rail crossing safety, click here.
+More information is available in the final report of the Oklahoma Railroad Grade Crossing Safety Task Force (1998).
+The task force was charged with reviewing and developing recommendations for improving highway rail crossing safety.